izaanz/Unsupervised-Learning-OSMI-Tech-Survey-2016/README.md

 To prepare and analyze the dataset, the following steps were undertaken:
 1. **Data Understanding**: Explore the dataset structure, key columns, and target attributes for clustering.
 2. **Data Cleaning**: Handle outliers in numerical columns.
 Impute missing values using advanced techniques like `KNNImputer`.
-3. **Feature Engineering**: Encode categorical columns using manual and automatic techniques like `LabelEncoder`.
+3. **Feature Engineering**: Encode categorical columns using manual and automatic techniques like `LabelEncoder` and `One-hot Encoding`.
 4. **Scaling and Dimensionality Reduction**: Standardize numerical columns for consistent scaling.
 Apply `PCA` to reduce dimensionality while preserving 80% variance.
 5. **Clustering**: Use `KMeans` clustering to group participants based on their survey responses.
 Determine the optimal number of clusters using methods like the elbow method, silhouette score, and Davies-Bouldin index.
 6. **Insights and Visualization**: Interpret the clusters and visualize the results to derive meaningful insights.